AWARD-WINNING AUTHORS CHARLES BAXTER, ADAM JOHNSON, AND COLUM McCANN ARE THE FINALISTS FOR THE STORY PRIZE

-Anthony Doerr is the author of the Pulitzer Prize—winning novel All the Light We Cannot See.
-He is also the author of two story collections Memory Wall (winner of The Story Prize) and The Shell Collector, the novel About Grace, and the memoir Four Seasons in Rome.
-He has won four O. Henry Prizes, the Rome Prize, the New York Public Library's Young Lions Award, the National Magazine Award for fiction, and a Guggenheim Fellowship.
-Doerr lives in Boise, Idaho, with his wife and two sons.
+Anthony Doerr, the author of the Pulitzer Prize winning novel All the Light We Cannot See, as well as two story collections Memory Wall (2010 winner of The Story Prize) and The Shell Collector, the novel About Grace, and the memoir Four Seasons in Rome.
+He lives in Boise, Idaho, with his wife and two sons.

 Rita Meade is a public library manager who lives and works in Brooklyn, New York.
-She is a Contributing Editor and Dear Book Nerd podcast host for Book Riot, reviews children's books for School Library Journal, and is the author of a forthcoming picture book called Edward Gets Messy from Simon & Schuster Books for Young Readers.
-Rita also occasionally blogs about library-related topics, and even less occasionally sings in a librarian band.
+She is a Contributing Editor and Dear Book Nerd podcast host for Book Riot, reviews children's books for School Library Journal, and is the author of a forthcoming picture book Edward Gets Messy.

 Kathryn Schulz is a staff writer at The New Yorker.
 She is the former book critic for New York Magazine and the author of Being Wrong: Adventures in the Margin of Error.
-She was the 2012 recipient of the National Book Critic Circle's Nona Balakian Prize and a 2004 recipient of the Pew Fellowship in International Journalism, and has reported from throughout Central and South America, Japan, and, most recently, the Middle East.
+She was the 2012 recipient of the National Book Critic Circle's Nona Balakian Prize and a 2004 recipient of the Pew Fellowship in International Journalism.

 For more on The Story Prize please the official blog, TSP, at www.thestoryprize.blogspot.com, follow us on Twitter or Instagram at @thestoryprize, or visit our Facebook page.